cran/Ternary/README.md

 [![Project Status: Active.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

 # Ternary
-'Ternary' is an R package that allows the creation of ternary plots using the familiar functions of the default 'graphics' package.
+'Ternary' is an R package that allows the creation of ternary plots (a.k.a. ternary graphs / simplex plots / Gibbs triangles / de Finetti diagrams) using the familiar functions of the default 'graphics' package.

+Usage instructions can be [viewed here](https://ms609.github.io/Ternary/inst/doc/Using-Ternary.html).

 Please let me know of any feature requests or bugs by [opening an issue on GitHub](https://github.com/ms609/Ternary/issues).